vp-thehuman/skinflame/README.md

 If you use `skinflame` in academic work, please cite:

 > Vishnupriya, K. (2026). *skinflame: Multi-omic causal mediation analysis for
-> atopic dermatitis and inflammation research.* Journal of Open Source
+> atopic dermatitis and inflammation research.* [submission pending].
-> Software [submission pending].

 ## License